All My Tomorrows (Grover Washington Jr. album): Critical reception

-Jeff Simon of The Buffalo News gave a 4.5 out of 5 stars rating saying "It's the very quiet and intimacy and unassuming beauty of this record that make it his best in many years -- from the opening bossa nova "E Preciso Perdovar" with guitarist Romero Lubambo to the finale "Estate" with just this disc's basic quartet.
+Jeff Simon of The Buffalo News in a 4.5/5 stars rating remarked, "It's the very quiet and intimacy and unassuming beauty of this record that make it his best in many years -- from the opening bossa nova "E Preciso Perdovar" with guitarist Romero Lubambo to the finale "Estate" with just this disc's basic quartet.
 Playing with pianist Hank Jones only brings out the fact that a soulful and beautiful sound like Washington's belongs to no jazz era but to all jazz eras simultaneously (that's true no matter which saxophone he picks up).
 And the brass voicings in the arrangements by Larris Willis and Slide Hampton couldn't be creamier.
 An exceptional disc."
 Andrew Hamilton of AllMusic wrote "Washington's Winelight album, one of his best, was laid-back also but Washington's M.O. was stamped all over it; here you need credits and liner notes for verification, and only the opening tune emits any sparks.
 An attempt to silence the die-hard jazz critics who considered him a lightweight, but a disappointment for his Mister Magic fans".

+Karl Stark of the Philadelphia Inquirer claimed, "not even a grouchy purist can complain much about All My Tomorrows, Washington's plush recording of ballads...subtle samba rhythms course much throughout this recording, which is studded with elegant horn work."